Nuitka/Nuitka-website/doc/posts/nuitka-release-13.rst

 More ``anti-bloat`` work on more packages rounds up the work.

-For macOS specifically, the WebEngine support is cruical to some users, and the new ``--macos-app-mode`` with more GUI friendly default resolves long standing problems in this area.
+For macOS specifically, the WebEngine support is crucial to some users, and the new ``--macos-app-mode`` with more GUI friendly default resolves long standing problems in this area.